3.2.1 Rural District (R)

 Units per Gross Acre

-c.
-Open space which is improved, dedicated and accepted by a public agency for public use shall be counted as 1.5 times the actual acreage as an incentive to provide improved public open space.
-In order to obtain credit the open space should align with Town and County's future land use plans.
+- Open space which is improved, dedicated, and accepted by a public agency for public use shall be counted as 1.5 times the actual acreage as an incentive to provide improved public open space.
 Written proof of willingness to accept the open space by a public agency shall be presented at all stages of the approval process.
 Access shall at least consist of trails built to public standards meandering through the open space with public access points readily available and public access signs posted at those locations and where the trail intersects with roads shown on the Thoroughfare Plan.
 Other improvements, such as parks, shall be in accordance with applicable governmental standards.

-e.
-Lot sizes shall average at least 18,000 square feet, but in no case shall any lot be less than 15,000 square feet.
-The front yard setback for residential lots shall be a minimum of 25'.
-The side yard setback shall be 12' and the rear yard setback shall be a minimum of 25'.
+- Lot sizes shall average at least 15,000 sq. ft., but in no case shall any lot be less than 8,000 sq. ft.
+The front yard setback for residential lots shall be a minimum of 25’.
+The side yard setback shall be 8’ and the rear yard setback shall be a minimum of 25’.

-f.
-Lot Widths shall average at least 100 feet (excluding cul-de-sac lots), but in no case shall any lot be less than 80' wide.
-On cul-de-sac or turn-arounds, lots shall have at least 80% of the minimum lot width required when measured to a point 50' back from the street right-of-way.
-Further, these lots shall have a minimum 35' of frontage along the street right-of-way.
+- Lot widths shall average at least 70’ feet (excluding cul-de-sac lots), but in no case shall any lot be less than 60' wide.
+On cul-de-sac or turnarounds, lots shall have at least 80% of the minimum lot width required when measured to a point 50' back from the street right-of-way.
+Further, these lots shall have a minimum of 35' of frontage along the street right-of-way.

-g.
-In residential subdivisions, lots should not have a depth greater than 4 times the width at the build-to or setback line except where physical dimensions of the tract provide no other alternative layout of where the open space is for a required buffer.
-Emphasis shall be on quality of design as opposed to reduction of development costs.
+- In residential subdivisions, lots should not have a depth greater than 4 times the width at the build-to or setback line except where physical dimensions of the tract provide no other alternative layout or where the open space is for a required buffer.
+Emphasis shall be on the quality of the design as opposed to the reduction of development costs.

-h.
-In order to preserve the low intensity development character found in the Transitional zoning district, along existing state maintained roads and future thoroughfares a visually opaque landscaped buffer of native vegetation at least 80 feet in width shall be required for major subdivisions unless a more restrictive buffer is established elsewhere in these regulations.
-The Board of Commissioners may allow modification to the buffer width when special site conditions exist such as topography or the site has multiple road frontages.
-The buffer shall be in common area and shall be counted towards meeting open space requirements.
+- In order to preserve the low-intensity development character found in the Rural zoning district, along existing state-maintained roads and future thoroughfares, a visually opaque landscaped buffer of native vegetation at least 80 feet in width shall be required for major subdivisions unless a more restrictive buffer is established elsewhere in these regulations.
+The buffer shall be in the common area and shall be counted towards meeting open space requirements.

-i.
-In major residential subdivisions, a landscaped median at least 20' in width shall be required at all entrances into the subdivision.
-Modification to this standard may be allowed by the Board of Commissioners in the interest of traffic safety.
+- In major residential subdivisions, a landscaped median at least 20’ in width shall be required at all entrances into the subdivision.

-j.
-Open space shall not be located in private residential lots, unless specifically allowed by this ordinance.
+- Open space shall not be located in private residential lots unless specifically allowed by this ordinance.

-3. Open Space.
-Designated Open Space includes that parcel or parcels of land which shall be set aside in perpetuity and shall have no buildings or permanent structures constructed within its perimeters except as provided for in this section.
-There are four types of open space in the Rural District - agricultural, common, natural and recreational.
+- Open Space.
+Designated open space includes that parcel or parcels of land, which shall be set aside in perpetuity and shall have no buildings or permanent structures constructed within its perimeters except as provided for in this section.
+There are four types of open space in the Rural District – agriculture, common, natural, and recreation.
 Open space shall meet the provisions of this section and the provisions for open space established in Article 7, Part B.

-a.
-Areas containing buildings and other impervious surfaces in excess of 100 square feet, shall not be counted as Open Space.
+- Areas containing buildings and other impervious surfaces in excess of 100 sq. ft., shall not be counted as open space.
 This shall include, but not be limited to, barns, storage buildings, parking lots, clubhouses and tennis courts,

 - New buildings which adhere to the scale, massing, volume, spacing, and setback of existing buildings along fronting streets exhibit demonstrable compatibility.